kaing285/color-game/README.md

 # color-game
-This web app was written only for study purposes
-Based on web developer course on Udemy
+This offline web app was written only for study purposes Based on web developer course on Udemy
 Descriptions:
 1. Run html file on web browers(best on Chrome)